Emery Reves: I Paid Hitler

-In 1941, Reves published I Paid Hitler (1941), by Fritz Thyssen, writing that he considered German steel magnate Fritz Thyssen to be "one of the men most responsible for the rise of Hitler and for the seeking of power by the National Socialists in Germany", and attributing Hitler's rise in part to the support of leading industrialists.
+In 1941, Reves published I Paid Hitler (1941), by Fritz Thyssen,Fritz Thyssen, I Paid Hitler, Hodder and Stoughton Ltd: London, 1941, pp. 14–15.
+(Foreword by Emery Reves) writing that he considered the German steel magnate Fritz Thyssen to be "one of the men most responsible for the rise of Hitler and for the seeking of power by the National Socialists in Germany" and attributed Hitler's rise in part to the support of leading industrialists.

-According to historian Samuel W. Mitcham, the book I paid Hitler, which Reves published under the name Fritz Thyssen, is one of the most cited but most inaccurate sources on the relationship between high finance and Nazism.
-This book had actually been written by Reves (based on the stenographs of the interviews Thyssen and Reves had had in France in the spring of 1940) and only a small number of chapters had been reviewed and approved by Thyssen.
+According to the historian Samuel W. Mitcham, the book, which Reves published under the name Fritz Thyssen, is one of the most cited but most inaccurate sources on the relationship between high finance and Nazism.
+The book had actually been written by Reves, based on the stenographs of the interviews Thyssen and Reves had in France in the spring of 1940, and only a small number of chapters had been reviewed and approved by Thyssen.
 Thyssen, who at the time of the book's release was a prisoner in Germany, had not consented to publication and had never seen the chapters relating to his financial dealings with the Nazi Party.
 S. W. Mitcham quotes historian Henry Ashby Turner, who compared the stenographies with the first state of the book and according to whom even the parts approved by Thyssen contain spurious and inaccurate assertions.

-Historian Wolfgang Koch, also quoted by S. W. Mitcham, shares Turner's view.
+The historian Wolfgang Koch, also quoted by S. W. Mitcham, shares Turner's view.